vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Recommendations regarding handling redirects

-See [Recommendations regarding handling redirects](https://developer.vippsmobilepay.com/docs/common-topics/redirects) in Common topics for details.
+See [Recommendations regarding handling redirects](https://developer.vippsmobilepay.com/docs/common-topics/redirects) in the Knowledge base for details.

 ## Different agreement types and when to use them